thisisobate/kyverno-website/src/content/docs/docs/policy-types/cluster-policy/jmespath.md

                 - MutatingWebhookConfiguration
       validate:
         failureAction: Audit
-        message: "Certificate will expire in less than a week."
+        message: 'Certificate will expire in less than a week.'
         deny:
           conditions:
             any: